Author: Sherryl Andria

 Easy Caramel Pudding

-This is an easy caramel pudding dessert that includes just 5 ingredients with a Malaysian twist of adding caramel of palm sugar also known as ‘Gula Melaka’ in Malay.
-Making a quick recipe with few basic ingredients that I could put together with less effort was my intention.
+This is an easy caramel pudding dessert with just 5 ingredients.
+It has a Malaysian twist by adding caramel of palm sugar, known as ‘Gula Melaka’ in Malay.
+Making a quick recipe with few basic ingredients that I can put together with less effort was my intention.
 It is creamy, delicate and irresistible for an after-meal dessert.

-For a caramel pudding with fruity flavor please refer to my previous post on caramel orange pudding.
+For a caramel pudding with fruity flavor please refer to my earlier post on caramel orange pudding.

 Preparation time: 5 minutes